kurikaesu/userspace-tablet-driver-daemon/README.md

 Things on the TODO list:
 - Support more devices
-- Provide a way to calibrate pressure curves as we no longer use the wacom driver
+- Provide a way to set up calibrate pressure curves through the GUI in a user friendly way.

 ## Warning
 - This includes a 70-uinput-plugdev.rules file that gives users on your computer that are in the `plugdev` permission group access to uinput without SUDO.
 This is how I can make this driver run without having the user constantly enter their password each time.